Majoburo/Diagnosis/README.md

 LSTs_{EVENT}.pdf

-Plot of galaxies with at most 99% of the probability of the most probable galaxy with their corresponding LSTs.
+Plot of at most 50 most probable observable galaxies with their corresponding LSTs.

 ### Examples